Skip to content

 ALLOW_KEY_DELETE False Allow deletion of Redis keys

-ALLOW_KEY_EDIT True Allow editing of key values
+ALLOW_KEY_EDIT False Allow editing of key values

-ALLOW_TTL_UPDATE True Allow updating key TTL (expiration)
+ALLOW_TTL_UPDATE False Allow updating key TTL (expiration)

 CURSOR_PAGINATED_SCAN False Use cursor-based pagination instead of page-based